This study presents the writer's personal opinion and interpretation.

 Are you ready to confess to others that you believe that Jesus is the Christ the Son of the living God and that He is now the lord and Master of your life?

 Acts 22:16 - "And now why are you waiting?
 Arise and be baptized, and wash away your sins, calling on the name of the Lord."
-We are baptized to have our sins washed away and in that action, we are calling on the name of the Lord.
+Comment: After declaring that Jesus was God in human form and the calling on God to forgive then through the act of immersion in water, baptism, God washes away one's sins by the blood of Christ - water does not wash away sins.
 To call on the name of the Lord means to invoke Him to action.
-Calling on the name of the Lord to do what?
-To save us!
-(To wash away our sins).
+Calling on the name of the Lord, pleading for Him to forgive, wash away our sins and save us!

 1 Peter 3:21 - "Corresponding to that (eight souls saved by water in the ark), baptism now saves you - not the removal of dirt from the flesh, but an appeal to God for a good conscience through the resurrection of Jesus Christ."
 Baptism, according to Peter, is not an outer cleansing of dirt from the physical body.
 Rather, the baptism that saves us is an 'appeal' (plea) to God for a good conscience.
 Baptism is a prayer, an appeal, a pleading to God for an inner cleansing of the guilty soul.
 Therefore, baptism into Christ is the true biblical sinner's prayer.